kuboosoft/usync/README.md

 # usync

-Sync tool, easy life. fresh all... new updates.
+Sync tool, easy life. fresh all... new updates...